mrwizard82d1/complete-ai-ml-ds/Types of Machine Learning Problems.md

 - But first...
 Why should you **not** use machine learning?
-	- Will a hand-coded instruction based system work?
+	- Will a simple, hand-coded instruction based system work?
 - Main types of machine learning
 	- Key to match type of machine learning to business problem
 	- Match business